 3. Best island for luxury: Song Saa

 The nickname of these two small private islands means “sweethearts” in Khmer.
-Fitting, as you’d have to be pretty sweet on someone to take them there, with villa prices topping $3,000 per night.
+Fitting, as you’d have to be pretty sweet on someone to take them there, with villa prices at the Song Saa Resort running as high as $3,000 per night.

-The 27-room resort offers Cambodia’s most exclusive island experience, starting with the bottle of champagne awaiting you at check-in.
+The 24-villa resort, just off the coast of Koh Rong, offers Cambodia’s most exclusive island experience, starting with the bottle of Champagne awaiting you at check-in.

-The champagne's included in the price and so is just about everything else, from the transfers from shore and the gourmet meals made from locally-sourced foods to the well-stocked mini-bar and free international calls from your villa.
+If you choose their all-inclusive package, the Champagne’s included and so is just about everything else, from the transfers from shore and the gourmet meals made from locally sourced foods to the well-stocked minibar and free international calls from your villa.

-Getting there: There are twice-daily speedboats to Song Saa (+855 236 860 360) from the Sihanoukville port that are free for guests, or private boats can be organized for $660 or helicopter for $1,320.
+Getting there: There are twice-daily speedboats to Song Saa (+855 236 860 360) from the Sihanoukville port that are free for guests.

 Located inside Ream National Park, Koh Thmei is home to monkeys, civets, lizards, more than 100 different species of birds and several threatened species, including the fishing cat, a wetland feline than makes its home near streams and mangrove forests.